GLASTONBURY - THE PLACE

-In this site we are looking at working with Intuitively inspired projects.
-Conditions for such projects are particularly auspicious in a place with a strong sacred energy and a suitable community.
-My experience is in Glastonbury, UK, where such conditions exist.
-Whilst this town is not unique, a study of a specific example will be helpful.
+The conditions for the emergece of Intuitively Inspired projects are particularly auspicious in a place with a strong sacred energy and a suitable community.
+Our experience has been in Glastonbury, UK, where such conditions exist.
+Whilst this town is not unique, a study of it as a specific example will be helpful.